arkovia/acts/constitution-act-2018.md

 #### Segment 2: List of Protected Acts
 The Acts with protection are listed below:
-- Human Rights Act
+- Human Rights Act of 2018
-- Judicial System Act
+- Judicial System Act of 2018
+- Nationality Act of 2017
-- Citizenship Act
+- Territories Act of 2018